Biographies of lesser people starting with B

 Princess Mary ran away with Charles Brandon after the death of Louis XII.
 They were secretly married but caught and forced to pay a fine.

-Princess Mary, the younger sister of Henry VIII, married Charles Brandon, the Duke of Suffolk at Greenwich.
+Princess Mary, the younger sister of King Henry VIII, married Charles Brandon, the Duke of Suffolk at Greenwich.
 Henry VIII gave full consent to the marriage.

 Family Tree Details